MESMUR/Obsidian-Resources/QuickAdd/Adding Anime Metadata.md

 ## Templates

-A heads up that I use the templater and the banner plugins, which impact the `<% %>` code block, and `banner:` metadata respectively.
+Heads up, I use the templater and the banner plugins, which impact the `<% %>` code block, and `banner:` metadata respectively.

 ### Anime